 Cultural and educational co-operation have always played an important role in Estonia-Hungary relations.
 The Estonian-Hungarian Society has been active in Tallinn since 1990.
 Hungarians residing in Estonia established the Munkácsy Mihály Hungarians’ Association, and the Hungarian Cultural Society UKS is active in Tartu.
 There is also a Hungarian Culture Representation located in Tallinn, which was established in September 1993 and as of February 2002 was renamed the Hungarian Cultural Institute.
 On 30 January 2004, the Hungarian Minister of Culture István Hiller opened the new location of the Hungarian Institute on Toompea in Tallinn.

-There is an active Hungarian-Estonian Society in Budapest led by Honorary Consul András Bereczk.
+There is an active Hungarian-Estonian Society in Budapest led by Honorary Consul András Bereczki.

 In February of 1998, the Hungarian branch of the Estonian Institute was opened in Budapest by the Minister of Culture Jaak Allik.
 The branch of the Estonian Institute in Hungary was the second such Estonian cultural institute abroad, the other is located in Helsinki.
-The first director of the Estonian Institute in Budapest was Judit Nagy, followed by Anu Kippasto (1999-2013) and since 2013, the institute is led by Monika Segesdi.
+The first director of the Estonian Institute in Budapest was Judit Nagy, followed by Anu Kippasto (1999-2013) and Monika Segesdi (2013-2018).
+Since 1 January 2019 Kreet Paljas is the director of the Estonian Institute in Budapest.
 People interested in Estonia can obtain practical advice on exploring Estonia, as well as all manner of cultural information from the Institute.
 Every spring, week-long Estonian Days are held in Budapest, organized by the Institute.
 Films and documentaries are shown and there are concerts, literary events, and theatrical performances.

 Estonia and Hungary also have an exchange programme for teachers and students.
 Estonian language lecturers work in Budapest, Szombathely, Szeged and Debrecen, while a Hungarian language lecturer teaches at the University of Tartu.
 The Estonian language can be studied in a fully realised 5-year programme in Budapest’s ELTE University.